 Spirit of the West Cowboy Gathering, Ellensburg

-The fair includes more than 40 vendors from across the nation, which sell items like felt hats and handmade boots, custom leather products, works of art and more, while fiddlers from across the region will compete on Saturday in the Historic Liberty Theater.
+The fair includes more than 40 vendors from across the nation, which sell items like felt hats and handmade boots, custom leather products, works of art and more, while fiddlers from across the region compete in the Historic Liberty Theater.
 Various events are held throughout downtown allowing visitors of all types to experience authentic cowboy culture just east of the Cascades.